NHSDTC - Most Frequently Asked Questions

 QUESTION #5 - What Competition Level Should Our Unit Enter?

-Every school must determine which Nationals Competition Level you feel your team would best compete in -- Masters Level or Challenge Level.
+Every school must determine which Nationals Competition Level you feel your team would best compete in.
 The first thing all schools facing this question must understand is your school is gauged on its OVERALL performance.
-Just because you always do very well in Color Guard doesn't mean that your entire team is worthy of entering the Masters Level.
+Just because you always do very well in Color Guard doesn't mean that your entire team is worthy of entering the top level.
 Conversely, just because you never do well in Unit Inspection doesn't mean that your overall team strength is weak.

-A general rule of thumb is if you habitually finish in the top three schools in most of the regional drill meets you attend, your unit is most certainly a Masters Level entry.
-If your program is newer and cannot compete well against many of the better programs in your area, you are probably a perfect candidate for the Challenge Level.
+A general rule of thumb is if you habitually finish in the top four schools in most of the local drill meets you attend, your unit is most certainly a DIV 2 entry.
+If your program is newer and cannot compete well against many of the local programs in your area, you are probably a perfect candidate for the DIV 3 level.
+Top one or two in your area and you face some of the better schools in the country, definitely DIV 1!.

 No, at an event of this magnitude, we believe any quality program of any minimum size required by the service HQs should have 13 cadets that can commit to excellence and march in standard Inspection and Regulation, and certainly 4 of those also competing in Color Guard.
-In the Challenge Division (for smaller or less competitive programs), we allow teams to have 8 + a commander for exhibition drill because that is a more specialized activity requiring far more specialized practice that many smaller program just can't make happen.
-Also, at the Challenge Level, we have 75% of the scoring based on "Basic" events (Inspection, Regulation and Color Guard).
-At the Mssters Level, we have 60% because we have TWO exhibition style team events.
+At all levels, we have 75% of the scoring based on "Basic" events (Inspection, Regulation and Color Guard).
 The addition of a repetitive regulation marching event would serve little purpose.

 The dates for the Nationals are dictated in concert with the event venue, the Daytona Beach Ocean Center Arena.
 Many events occur every year in the late Spring in Daytona Beach and the Nationals are scheduled around these.
 The dates for the Nationals historically remain the first weekend in May.